 - Groundhog Day is celebrated on February 2nd because that is the date of the midpoint of winter, exactly halfway between the winter solstice and spring equinox.

 - While many states have their own groundhog forecaster, the most famous fellow is Punxsutawney Phil.
 He lives in Gobbler’s Knob, just outside Punxsutawney, Pennsylvania.
-His name may seem like a mouth full, but in reality, “Punxsutawney Phil” is actually a nickname!
+His name may seem like a mouthful, but in reality, “Punxsutawney Phil” is actually a nickname!
 His full name is “Punxsutawney Phil, Seer of Seers, Sage of Sages, Prognosticator of Prognosticators, and Weather Prophet Extraordinary.”
 Wow.
+Visit this website for more information about this famous groundhog!

 - Make a Shadow Drawing: If it’s a sunny day, head outside with your kids and some butcher paper, and make drawings of their shadows!
 They can pose in different ways and take turns tracing the shadows onto the paper.
 If you have some pavement nearby, use sidewalk chalk instead!